brandur/sorg/content/drafts/mongodb.md

 With MongoDB, you won't get access to any of these powerful tools for ensuring correctness.

-If you want to check email uniqueness, you'll need to implement a locking system for new addresses, or run a background processor that looks for and alerts on duplicate records.
+All problems need to be solved at the application level: if you want to check for doubled charges, you'll need to implement a secondary non-sharded collection that references the main sharded one.
 To check data constraints you'll need locking combined with application-level conditional statements sprinkled throughout your codebase.
 To produce an audit trail, you'll need to implement your own two-phase commit along with checks everywhere to make sure that nothing is accessing uncommitted data (i.e. partially deleted account records where the audit trail has not yet been confirmed).

-By using MongoDB, you're throwing away an invaluable tool for guaranteeing that no matter what happens in your database, data is _always_ valid.
+By using MongoDB, you're throwing away an invaluable mechanic for guaranteeing that no matter what happens in your database, data is _always_ valid.
 It's not impossible to do this from application-level code, but trying to do so is entering a world of needless complication, buggy implementations, and corner cases.